Oskar Dirlewanger: World War II

 The unit was first assigned to the General Government, the non-annexed territories of occupied Poland, for security duties against the Polish resistance in the city of Lublin and its surrounding towns and countryside.
-Arriving there in September 1940, they were also to help regarding the pre-Final Solution abortive Nisko Plan to create a Jewish resettlement zone in the Lublin area (a project already abandoned by then), guarding three labor camps for Jews, with Dirlewanger himself personally in charge of the camp at Stary Dzików as its commandant.
+Arriving there in September 1940, they were also to help regarding the pre-Final Solution abortive Nisko Plan to create a Jewish resettlement zone in the Lublin area (a project already abandoned by then), guarding three labour camps for Jews, with Dirlewanger himself personally in charge of the camp at Stary Dzików as its commandant.
 In 1941, his misconduct was the subject of an abuse investigation by the SS Court Main Office judge Georg Konrad Morgen, who accused Dirlewanger of wanton acts of murder, corruption, and the crime of Rassenschande or race defilement with a Jewish woman named Sarah Bergmann.
 According to Morgen, who in his investigation was assisted by the local Gestapo chief and former criminal police detective Johannes Müller, "Dirlewanger was a nuisance and a terror to the entire population.
 He repeatedly pillaged the ghetto in Lublin, extorting ransoms."
 Once Dirlewanger poisoned 57 Jews on his own initiative.
-Acts committed by Dirlewanger include burning the genitals of women he abused with a gasoline lighter, whipping them naked, and injecting strychnine into Jewish girls and then watching their death agonies in the officers' mess.
-He would often rape children, whether boy or girl, and then shoot them afterwards, with many of his victims being from the Lublin ghetto.
-The Jewish girls which Dirlewanger raped were taken away and shot by his men so they could not report him nor testify.
+Acts committed by Dirlewanger include burning the genitals of women he abused with a petrol lighter, whipping them naked, and injecting strychnine into Jewish girls and then watching their death agonies in the officers' mess.
+Dirlewanger would often rape children, whether boy or girl, and then shoot them afterwards, with many of his victims being from the Lublin ghetto.
 Morgen requested Friedrich-Wilhelm Krüger, the Higher SS and Police Leader for the General Government, for an arrest warrant against Dirlewanger, but Krüger was blocked by Berger.
-In a post-war testimony, which historian Raul Hilberg noted as "one of the first instances that reference was made to the 'soap-making rumour'," Morgen said that:
+In a post-war testimony, which historian Raul Hilberg noted as "one of the first instances that reference was made to the 'soap-making rumour'," Morgen stated that:

 Dirlewanger had arrested people illegally and arbitrarily, and as for his female prisoners—young Jewesses—he did the following against them: he called together a small circle of friends consisting of members of a Wehrmacht supply unit.
 Then he made so-called scientific experiments, which involved stripping the victims of their clothes.
 Then they [the victims] were given an injection of strychnine.
 Dirlewanger looked on, smoked a cigarette, as did his friends, and they saw how these girls were dying.
 Immediately after that the corpses were cut into small pieces, mixed with horsemeat, and boiled into soap.